benmoran56/esper/README.rst

 * World.has_component(entity, ComponentType)
 * World.try_component(entity, ComponentType)

-For example, you may want projectiles (and only projectiles) to dissapear when hitting a wall in your game.
+For example, you may want projectiles (and only projectiles) to disappear when hitting a wall in your game.
 The simplified code below shows how that might look::

     class CollisionProcessor(esper.Processor):